Support the Mammoth Site

 Internship Appeal: The Interns are Coming!!!

 What do the interns do?
 They gain valuable field experience.
 Under the watchful eyes of Dr. Larry Agenbroad and staff, they work with the fossils learning excavation and laboratory procedures.
-They document new finds, catalogue new material, monitor excavation activities, assist with educational programs, and guide visitors through the site.
+They document new finds, catalog new material, monitor excavation activities, assist with educational programs, and guide visitors through the site.

 The Mammoth Site provides housing, tools, and a wage for the 12 wks they are here.